betagouv/cout-embauche/README.md

 ### Using with Bootstrap

-If you use [Twitter Bootstrap CSS](http://getbootstrap.com), an integration is provided.
+If you use [Twitter Bootstrap version 2 CSS](http://getbootstrap.com/2.3.2/), an integration is provided.
 Simply add the following line after the inclusion of the widget:

 ```html
 <script async src="https://rawgit.com/sgmap/cout-embauche/gh-pages/dist/bootstrap-compat.js"></script>
 ```

+> If you use version [Bootstrap version 3](http://getbootstrap.com), no compatibility line should be required.

 Browser compatibility
 ---------------------